Skip to main content Skip to main content

 05-14-2020 (Akron, Ohio)

-The Addiction Services Program at Akron Children’s Hospital will launch an outpatient clinic to treat children and youth with substance use disorders beginning May 19.
+The Addiction Services Program at Akron Children’s will launch an outpatient clinic to treat children and youth with substance use disorders beginning May 19.

 The program provides addiction treatment and counseling for children and youth up to age 18.
 It complements the hospital’s current program for inpatients with another diagnosis who also have a substance use disorder.